groupme-js/GroupMeCommunityDocs/docs/api/groups/directories.md

 ## Search Public Groups

-Returns a list of public groups based on search terms or lattitude/longitude coordinates.
-If a location is supplied, groups will be orderd roughly by distance from that point.
+Returns a list of public groups based on search terms or latitude/longitude coordinates.
+If a location is supplied, groups will be ordered roughly by distance from that point.

 Returned groups will be split into 4 different lists, depending on where they were found.
 * `directories` if you're a member of a university campus directory and matching results were found in your school domain